-It is stated in NUS Research Data Management Policy that "Data should be stored at NUS in a way that permits a complete retrospective audit if necessary.
+It is stated in the NUS Research Data Management Policy that "Data should be stored at NUS in a way that permits a complete retrospective audit if necessary.
 Unless ethical, professional or funding body guidance requires otherwise, research results should be archived in a durable form that is, as far as possible, immune to subsequent alteration for a minimum period of 10 years."

 When you start your project, you should think carefully about the filing system that you use so that information is easy to find later.
 A little forethought now will reduce the post-project transformations required for preservation.

 Your data are the life blood of your research.
 If you lose your data, recovery could be slow, costly or worse, it could be impossible.
 Therefore, through the course of your research you must ensure that all your research data, regardless of format, are stored securely, backed up and maintained regularly.

 When you start your project you should plan to record your decisions, methods and the development process so that when you write up your project in reports, papers, articles, and theses, and when you archive your data for reuse and verification, you have all the information required.

 As a researcher, you should clarify ownership of and rights relating to research data before a project starts.
 Ownership and rights will determine how the data can be managed into the future, so these should be documented early in a project.

 The decision to share your data will require the consideration of a number of issues relating to their subsequent discovery, access and future use.
 Find out here to identify the key points that you need to consider when making your data available to other researchers.